 The issue is more complex than the consultation suggests.
 It is one of funding for local authorities, limited availability and access to standalone food qualifications such as the Higher Certificate in Food Control, and a shortage of suitably qualified officers.
-There is a real risk that the proposals will weaken the health protection system across the UK, and at such a critical time, reducing qualification requirements is in our view ill advised.
+There is a real risk that the proposals will weaken the health protection system across the UK, and at such a critical time, reducing qualification requirements is probably ill advised.

-An unintended consequence of the proposals is that at Ports there will be pressures to employ unqualified staff which, since amendments were made to the Trade in Animals and related Products Regulations in 2019, will be permitted.
-Over time the workforce could transform to one of largely unqualified officers.
-This is not in the interest of health protection and therefore public health.
-It is also likely to impact on pay and reward meaning qualified officers may seek employment elsewhere.
-Were this to happen, this would further challenge workforce capacity rather than provide solutions.
+An unintended consequence of the proposals is that at BCPs there will be pressures to employ unqualified staff.
+This is not in the interest of consumers or businesses.
+It may also impact on pay and reward meaning qualified officers may seek employment elsewhere.

 Notwithstanding the above, we acknowledge that workforce capacity is an issue which needs to be addressed and there is the potential to increase capacity using unqualified staff, but they must be suitably supervised by those who are both qualified and experienced.
 There should also be a career pathway for these unqualified staff so they are able to obtain professional qualifications over time.
 This will provide for a more sustainable workforce in the longer term.
+CIEH has launched a campaign #ChooseEnvironmentalHealth to encourage more individuals into the profession.